 We offer our warmest welcome to our new members.
+Matt & Jen Shaunty lost their son Gavin in 2025; Kimberly Douglas lost her son Michael in 2023; Stacy Raines lost her daughter Reagan in 2017.
 If you have walked through the door to a TCF meeting, we understand how traumatic and difficult that is to do...we have all taken that step and reach out to you in friendship and support.